Prince (musician): 1987–1989: Sign o' the Times and Lovesexy

-The Sign o' the Times tour was a success overseas, with Warner Bros. and Prince's managers wanting to bring it to the US to promote sales of the album.
-Prince balked at a full US tour, as he was ready to produce a new album.
+The Sign o' the Times tour was a success overseas, with Warner Bros. and Prince's managers wanting to bring it to the United States to promote sales of the album.
+Prince did not approve of a full United States tour, as he was ready to produce a new album.
 As a compromise, the last two nights of the tour were filmed for release in movie theaters.
 The film quality was deemed subpar, and reshoots were performed at Prince's Paisley Park studios.
 The film Sign o' the Times was released on November 20, 1987.
-The film got better reviews than Under the Cherry Moon, but its box-office receipts were minimal, and it quickly left theaters.
+The film received better reviews than Under the Cherry Moon, but its box-office receipts were minimal, and it quickly left theaters.

 The next album intended for release was The Black Album.
-More instrumental and funk- and R&B-themed than recent releases, The Black Album also saw Prince experiment with hip hop on the songs "Bob George" and "Dead on It".
+More instrumental and funk- and R&B-themed than previous albums, The Black Album also saw Prince experiment with hip-hop on the songs "Bob George" and "Dead on It".
 Prince was set to release the album with a monochromatic black cover with only the catalog number printed, but after 500,000 copies had been pressed, Prince had a spiritual epiphany that the album was "evil" and had it recalled.
-It was later released by Warner Bros. as a limited edition album in 1994.
+Surviving vinyl copies of the album have sold for upwards of $10 thousand.

 Prince went back in the studio for eight weeks and recorded Lovesexy.
 Released on May 10, 1988, Lovesexy serves as a spiritual opposite to the dark The Black Album.
-Every song is a solo effort by Prince, except "Eye No", which was recorded with his backing band at the time.
-Lovesexy reached No. 11 on the Billboard 200 and No. 5 on the R&B albums chart.
-The lead single, "Alphabet St.", peaked at No. 8 on the Hot 100 and No. 3 on the R&B chart; it sold 750,000 copies.

-Prince again took his post-Revolution backing band (minus the Bodyguards) on a three-leg, 84-show Lovesexy World Tour; although the shows were well-received by huge crowds, they failed to make a net profit due to the expensive sets and props.
+Every song is a solo effort by Prince, except " No", which was recorded with his backing band.
+Lovesexy reached number 11 on the Billboard 200 and number five on the R&B albums chart.
+The lead single, "Alphabet St.", peaked at number eight on the Hot 100 and number three on the R&B chart, selling 750,000 copies.
+Prince again took his post-Revolution backing band, excluding the Bodyguards, on a three-leg, 84-show Lovesexy World Tour; although the shows were well-received by huge crowds, they failed to make a net profit due to the expensive sets and props.